-The comparison select instructions are:
+The e comparison select instructions are:

 set

-- setp
+setp

-- selp
+selp

-- slct
+slct

-As with single-precision floating-point instructions, the set, setp, and slct instructions support subnormal numbers for sm_20 targets and flush single-precision subnormal inputs to sign-preserving zero for sm_1x targets.
-The optional .ftz modifier provides backward compatibility with sm_1x targets by flushing subnormal inputs and results to sign-preserving zero regardless of the target architecture.
+As with single-precision floating-point instructions, the set, setp, and slct instructions support subnormal numbers for sm\20 targets and flush single-precision subnormal inputs to sign-preserving zero for sm\1x targets.
+The optional .ftz modifier provides backward compatibility with sm\1x targets by flushing subnormal inputs and results to sign-preserving zero regardless of the target architecture.

-Table 69.
+Table 70.
 Comparison and Selection Instructions: set

 set Compare two numeric values with a relational operator, and optionally combine this result with a predicate value by applying a Boolean operator.
-Syntax set.CmpOp{.ftz}.dtype.stype d, a, b; set.CmpOp.BoolOp{.ftz}.dtype.stype d, a, b, {!}c; .dtype = { .u32, .s32, .f32 }; .stype = { .b16, .b32, .b64, .u16, .u32, .u64, .s16, .s32, .s64, .f32, .f64 }; Description Compares two numeric values and optionally combines the result with another predicate value by applying a Boolean operator.
+Syntax set.CmpOp{.ftz}.dtype.stype .f32, .f64 }; Description Compares two numeric values and optionally combines the result with another predicate value by applying a Boolean operator.
 If this result is True, 1.0f is written for floating-point destination types, and 0xFFFFFFFF is written for integer destination types.
 Otherwise, 0x00000000 is written.
-The comparison operator is a suffix on the instruction, and can be one of: eq, ne, lt, le, gt, ge, lo, ls, hi, hs equ, neu, ltu, leu, gtu, geu, num, nan The Boolean operator BoolOp(A,B) is one of: and, or , xor.
+The comparison operator is a suffix on the instruction, and can be one of: eq, ne, lt, le, gt, ge, lo, ls, hi, hs equ, neu, ltu, leu, gtu, geu, num, nan The Declary growter PoelOn/A D) is one of and an arm The Boolean operator BoolOp(A,B) is one of: and, or, xor.
 Semantics t = (a CmpOp b) ?
 1 : 0; if (isFloat(dtype)) d = BoolOp(t, c) ?
 1.0f : 0x00000000; else d = BoolOp(t, c) ?
-0xFFFFFFF : 0x00000000; Integer Notes The signed and unsigned comparison operators are eq, ne, lt, le, gt, ge.
-For unsigned values, the comparison operators lo, ls , hi, and hs for lower, lower-or-same, higher, and higher-or-same may be used instead of lt , le , gt , ge , respectively.
+0xFFFFFFFF : 0x00000000; Integer Notes The signed and unsigned comparison operators are eq, ne, lt, le, gt, ge.
+For unsigned values, the comparison operators lo, ls, hi, and hs for lower, lower-or-same, higher, and higher-or-same may be used instead of lt, le, gt, ge, respectively.
 The untyped, bit-size comparisons are eq and ne.
-Floating Point Notes The ordered comparisons are eq, ne, lt, le, gt, ge.
-If either operand is NaN, the result is false.
+Floating Point The ordered comparisons are eq, ne, lt, le, gt, ge.
+If either operand is NaN, Notes the result is false.
 To aid comparison operations in the presence of NaN values, unordered versions are included: equ, neu, ltu, leu, gtu, geu.
 If both operands are numeric values (not NaN), then these comparisons have the same result as their ordered counterparts.
-If either operand is NaN, then the result of these comparisons is true. $\tt num$ returns true if both operands are numeric values (not NaN), and $\tt nan$ returns true if either operand is NaN.
-Subnormal numbers: sm_20: By default, subnormal numbers are supported. set.ftz.dtype.f32 flushes subnormal inputs to sign-preserving zero. sm_1x: set.dtype.f64 supports subnormal numbers. set.dtype.f32 flushes subnormal inputs to sign-preserving zero.
+If either operand is NaN, then the result of these comparisons is true. ${\tt num}$ returns true if both operands are numeric values (not NaN), and ${\tt nan}$ returns true if either operand is NaN.
+Subnormal numbers: sm_20: By default, subnormal numbers are supported. set.ftz.dtype.f32 flushes subnormal inputs to sign-preserving zero. sm_1x: set.dtype.f64 supports subnormal numbers. set. dtype.f32 flushes subnormal inputs to sign-preserving zero.
 Modifier .ftz applies only to .f32 comparisons.
 PTX ISA Notes Introduced in PTX ISA version 1.0.
 Target ISA Notes set with .f64 source type requires sm_13.
 Examples @p set.lt.and.f32.s32 d,a,b,r; set.eq.u32.u32 d,i,n;

-Table 70.
+Table 71.
 Comparison and Selection Instructions: setp